 Look Out!
 This Could Happen...

 We always strive to let you know the things that might go wrong at the Florida beaches we cover in this blog.
 Occasionally Red Tide makes an appearance at Indian River beaches.
 Caused by airborne microbes, it can kill fish and cause respiratory discomfort.
 This is not just a problem at Sebastian Inlet.
 Beaches further south on the east coast, like Vero Beach, as well as the Gulf coast beaches can be affected by Red Tide.
 Some years it has been so bad that beachside businesses have had to close.
-The beach season of 2018 was particularly bad.
-The bloom that hit the East Coast that year is believed to have come from the bloom that was on the West Coast.
 Scientists believe that Red Tide can be carried through the Florida Straits and into the Gulf Stream.
 Check here before you go!

 This particular roadside stop at Sebastian Inlet Beach was truly beautiful.
 Quiet and relaxing.
 There were no crowds and it was peaceful as the sun went down.
 Next time we plan to pay and enter the State Park and experience the sheltered lagoon beach area.
 The other attraction not to be missed is the Pelican Sanctuary in Sebastian Inlet.
 Located in the Indian River Lagoon, Pelican Island is surrounded by 5400+ acres of protected waters and lands.
 The Refuge holds the distinction of being our nation’s first national wildlife Refuge and is designated as a National Historic Landmark.
 The Refuge public use areas are open daily, from 7:30 am until sunset.
 Make sure you pack your water, sunscreen and bug spray!

 Camping is available at nearby Sebastian Inlet State Park.
 There are no hotels within 5 miles.
 Here are the closest hotels we could find: